BrainStone/ansible_roles_wireguard_easy/README.md

 ## Requirements

-This role requires NodeJS installed if you decide to skip letting the role install it and git.
+This role requires NodeJS installed if you decide to skip letting the role install it, git and sudo (unless you set `wiregaurd_easy_user` to `root`.

 ## Role Variables